warren-bank/fork-Xanado/README.md

 https://www.cs.cmu.edu/afs/cs/academic/class/15451-s06/www/lectures/scrabble.pdf)).
 The player is stupid, simply selecting the highest scoring play it can in the time allowed for its move.
 However this is more than enough to beat most human players at Scrabble, Words with Friends, or Lexulous.
 * The UI has been fixed and massaged to make it more mobile device friendly.

+The installation comes with emulations of a number of commercially available games - Scrabble®, Lexulous, and Words With Friends.
+Also included is support to help you in designing your own game.

 ## Installation

 The code is written in Javascript ES6 and tested using `node.js` version 11.15.0.
 You will require this or a more recent version of `node.js`